rspec/rspec-rails/CONTRIBUTING.md

 ### `Has reproduction case` issues

-Issues that have reproduction cases have a repository that we can clone that enable us to quickly determine the issue is valid and then start debugging within RSpec.
-These issues are good ones to tackle to help us actively fix bugs.
+These issues are the ones that have reproduction cases, able to start working on immediately.
+These are good ones to tackle to help us actively fix bugs.

 ## Dev environment